Pionk scores 2nd goal of game in OT, Jets beat Avalanche 4-3

 DENVER (AP) — Neal Pionk scored his second goal of the game 31 seconds into overtime and the Winnipeg Jets regrouped after squandering a two-goal lead to beat the Colorado Avalanche 4-3 on Wednesday night.

-Pionk’s slap shot from the right side froze goaltender Alexandar Georgiev as he scored his first career overtime goal.
-The Jets are 2-4-4 in their last 10 at Colorado.
+Pionk’s slap shot from the right side momentarily froze goaltender Alexandar Georgiev and nicked off the post to go in.
+It was Pionk’s first career overtime goal.

+“Shoot hard in case you hit the puck,” the defenseman cracked.
+“I was going far side.
+I got a little lucky, but it was a good shot.”

+The winning goal was set up by Mason Appleton in the other end, when he kept Nathan MacKinnon away from the puck along the boards.
+Appleton then fed the puck ahead to Pionk.

 Sam Gagner and Cole Perfetti also had goals for the Jets, who finish a difficult back-to-back with a game at Vegas on Thursday night.
 Connor Hellebuyck made 30 saves.